 eyes, stared at him and exhaled.

 "Let's go," Phoebe said, barely audibly.
 As they reached the crowd, she turned to look at the

 mother's face, now filled with tears of relief and joy.
 They passed her without stopping and

-Phoebe took Stuart's hand and held it tightly.
+Phoebe took Stuart's hand for emotional support and held it tightly.

 What Phoebe had known that she wanted and what she hadn't wanted was so clear to her just a